 #9 Demi Lovato

-Demi is a world-famed singer who now also works closely with two organizations against bullying girls.
+Demi is a world-famous singer who now also works closely with two organizations against bullying girls.

-Running and hiding is not what she did, however.
+Running and hiding were not for her, however.
 She began her anti-bullying crusade and now works with PACER’S Teens Against Bullying movement and Secret’s “Mean Stinks” campaign.